-Planning on filing a No Fault insurance claim to secure compensation for your medical bills?
-New York State’s insurance law gives you 30 days after the accident to file your insurance claim.
-If you are severely injured, and cannot file the claim within that 30 day period, you’ll still file it afterwards.
-As long as you do when it is “reasonably practicable,” as long as you have a good reason for waiting.
+Planning on filing a No-Fault insurance claim to secure compensation for your medical bills?
+New York State's insurance law gives you 30 days after the accident to file your insurance claim.
+If you are severely injured, and cannot file the claim within that 30 day period, you'll still file it afterward.
+As long as you do when it is "reasonably practicable," as long as you have a good reason for waiting.

 The bottom line?
 Don't wait to act, and risk your chances at securing fair compensation.
 Contact Banville Law's cab crash attorneys today for a free consultation.
 We'll review your situation, and describe the best options in plain, everyday language.
 Our lawyers always work on a contingency-fee-basis.
 You pay nothing until we win your case.

 To learn about similar topics, visit us at: https://banvillelaw.com/cab-drivers-in-fraud-scheme/